Angelica (Dang Gui)

 Organs/Systems: Heart, Lungs, Uterus, Joints, Stomach

-Key Western Actions & Medicinal Uses: Carminative, Stimulant, Diaporetic, Stomachic, Tonic, Expectorant, Emmenagogue, Digestive, heartburn, intestinal gas, loss of appetite, arthritis, circulation, anxiety, insomnia, dysmenorrhea, amenorrhea, promotes urination, improves sex drive, antiseptic.
-Used externally for joint pain, nerve pain, and skin disorders.
-The resin Angelicin is stimulating to the lungs and skin.
-Treats colds, pleurisy, coughs, fevers.
+Medicinal Uses: Heartburn, intestinal gas, loss of appetite, arthritis, circulation, anxiety, insomnia, dysmenorrhea, amenorrhea, promotes urination, improves sex drive, treats colds, pleurisy, coughs, fevers, intestinal gas, loss of appetite, Used externally for joint pain, nerve pain, and skin disorders.
+The resin angelicin is stimulating to the lungs and skin.
 Fresh leaves are used in poultices for lung and chest diseases.
-Traditional birthing herb used to assist delayed labor and to help expel the placenta following childbirth.
+Angelica is a traditional birthing herb used to assist delayed labor and to help expel the placenta following childbirth.

 Also Known As: Dong Qui, Dang Quai, Tang Guai (literal translation means “State of Return”)